mdefy/ngx-markdown-editor/README.md

 2. Install [_Yarn_](https://yarnpkg.com/), if you do not have it yet.
 For example via `npm i yarn -g`.
 3. Open a command line, move to the project directory and run `yarn` to install all dependencies.
 4. Make your code changes.
 (Please mind the [style guidelines](#coding-style-guidelines).)
+5. Run `ng build ngx-markdown-editor --watch` to build the library in watch mode.
-5. Use `yarn run start` to test your changes in the demo app.
+6. Run `ng serve` to test your changes in the demo app.
-6. Check the docs whether they need to be changed.
+7. Check the docs whether they need to be changed.
-7. Push the changes to your fork.
+8. Push the changes to your fork.
-8. Make a pull request to the _master_ branch of this repo.
+9. Make a pull request to the _master_ branch of this repo.
 Please provide a meaningful title for the PR and give a concise description.

 ## Project setup